MoayadBatwa/Smokers-Detection/README.md

 The system shows promising results for deployment in hospitals, shopping malls, and public transportation hubs, with identified areas for future improvement particularly in smoke and vape detection.

-## �📝 License

-This project is developed as part of CPCS331 - Artificial Intelligence course at King Abdulaziz University.

 ## 🤝 Contributing

 Feel free to fork this repository and submit pull requests for any improvements.
 Contributions are welcome in: